Jean-Claude Larreche

 Jean-Claude "JC" Larreche (born 3 July 1947) is Emeritus Professor at INSEAD, Fontainebleau, France, where he held the Alfred H. Heineken Chair of Marketing from 1993 to 2018.
-His academic and business activities are focused on building the fundamental capabilities required to create corporate value, especially through marketing excellence, customer focus, and value-capture selling.
+His academic and business work focuses on marketing and customer orientation.

-He is Founder and President of StratX ExL and of StratX Simulations.
-StratX ExL organizes and delivers experiential learning seminars on leadership, marketing, and innovation for leading global corporations.
-StratX Simulations is the provider of world-renowned computerized business learning software, including REVMANEX, Markstrat, Circular Markstrat, Digital Markstrat, Blue Ocean Strategy Simulation, BrandPRO, Digital MediaPRO, and MixPRO.
+Larreche is the Founder and President of StratX ExL and of StratX Simulations.
+StratX ExL organizes seminars on leadership, marketing, for global corporations.
+StratX Simulations is the provider of a business learning software, including REVMANEX, Markstrat, Circular Markstrat, Digital Markstrat, Blue Ocean Strategy Simulation, BrandPRO, Digital MediaPRO, and MixPRO.